NVIDIA/grcuda/docs/grcuda.md

 A subset of the functions of the
 [CUDA Runtime API](https://docs.nvidia.com/cuda/cuda-runtime-api/index.html)
-are exported into the root namespace of grCUDA i.e., the `CU` object.
+are exported into the root namespace of GrCUDA i.e., the `CU` object.

 ```python
 opaquePointerToDeviceMemory = polyglot.eval(language='grcuda', string='cudaMalloc(1000))')